Shop Assistants

-Shop Assistants were a Scottish indie pop band from Edinburgh, Scotland, formed in 1984, initially as Buba & the Shop Assistants.
+Shop Assistants were a Scottish indie pop band from Edinburgh, formed in 1984, initially as Buba & the Shop Assistants.
 After achieving success with independent releases they signed to Chrysalis Records sublabel Blue Guitar, releasing their only album in 1986.
 After splitting in 1987, with singer Alex Taylor moving on to the Motorcycle Boy, they reformed for two further singles in 1990.

 History

 The group began as Buba & the Shop Assistants, consisting of lead vocalist Aggi (Annabel Wright, later of the Pastels), guitarist David Keegan, bassist John Peutherer, and drummer Moray Crawford.
 This line-up released one single, the now highly collectible "Something to Do" on Villa21 Records, which was produced by Stephen Pastel.
 Pastel also contributed backing vocals.
 Peutherer and Crawford were credited on the sleeve as "Murray-John".

 Aggi left to be replaced by Karen Parker, who was later joined by second vocalist Alex Taylor.
 After some live performances, Parker, Peutherer, and Crawford departed and were replaced by Sarah Kneale (bass), Laura MacPhail (drums) and Ann Donald (drums).
 The band's name was shortened to Shop Assistants, and the first release under their new name was the Shopping Parade EP in 1985 on The Subway Organization.
 The lead track, "All Day Long" was described by Morrissey as his favourite single of that year.

 Donald left in late 1985, and was briefly replaced on drums by Joan Bride.
 Shopping Parade was followed in early 1986 with "Safety Net", the first release on Keegan's 53rd & 3rd Records, which peaked at number two in the UK Independent Chart, and the band recorded a national radio session with Janice Long and a second John Peel session, both of BBC's Radio One.
 The exposure they gained from the sessions enabled the group to have two songs to be voted into John Peel's Festive Fifty in both 1985 and 1986.